Art History MA

 An examination of selected topics in the production of or writing about sculpture in North America.

-ARTH 613 Special Topics in Amerindian and Inuit Art and Art History (3 credits)
+ARTH 613 Special Topics in Indigenous Art and Art History (3 credits)

-Selected topics pertaining to the evolving arts practices of indigenous North American, considering such themes as collection and exhibition, commodity, continuity, and power relationships.
+Selected topics pertaining to the evolving arts practices of Indigenous peoples, considering such themes as collection and exhibition, commodity, continuity, and power relationships.

-Selected topics pertaining to the theory and practice of the so-called “craft” and “decorative” arts within a North American context.
+Selected topics pertaining to the theory and practice of craft within a North American context.

 ARTH 615 Issues in Postcolonial Theory in Art and Art History (3 credits)